launchquickly/terraform/docs/README.md

 Monolithic configuration consists of a single main configuration file in a single directory, with a single state file.
 It may be possible to manage small configurations this way but it is not recommended.

+Organising configuration into separate environment files, for instance dev.tf and prod.tf, but in the same directory is a bad idea as Terraform loads all configuration files within the directory.
+This will lead to changes meant for dev affecting prod because of the difficulty of having dependencies within the config, either explicit and obvious or hidden and easy to miss.

 # Common [Commands](https://www.terraform.io/docs/commands/index.html)